- What is the PUID?

 Your debit account balance will be carried forward from semester to semester as long as you are enrolled or employed by the University.
-The University retains the right to deactivate accounts that are dormant for over 120 days.
+The University retains the right to deactivate accounts that are dormant for over one year.
 These inactive accounts are subject to a $5 per month maintenance fee, until your account is $0.
 You will not be charged after your BoilerExpress account has a $0 balance.

 Cash refunds are not made for returned merchandise.
 Cash withdrawals will not be permitted.